ThoughtWorksInc/enableIf.scala/README.md

 For Scala 2.10, the expression `scala.util.Properties.versionNumberString.startsWith("2.10.")` is evaluated to `true`, hence the `FlatMapForTailRec` definition will be enabled.
 As a result, `ten.flatMap` will call to `flatMap` of the implicit class `FlatMapForTailRec`.

 For Scala 2.11, the expression `scala.util.Properties.versionNumberString.startsWith("2.10.")` is evaluated to `false`, hence the `FlatMapForTailRec` definition will be disabled.
 As a result, `ten.flatMap` will call the native `TailRec.flatmap`.

+## Limitation

+The `enableIf` annotation does not work for top level traits, classes and objects.